 - Hearing voices

-Mental health issues that are not treated early on can develop more apparent symptoms in the teen years, and they can include the following:
+Given that mental health issues are not treated early on can.
+Symptoms become more apparent in the teen years.
+As a result they can include the following:

 - Destructive behavior (vandalism, arson)